stabix/stabix/doc/gui_gbinc.rst

     - Select a point on the figure on the left, then on the figure on the right, and repeat this operation 2 times.
     - Close the window for the selection of control points (Ctrl+W).
     - Control points are saved in .mat file (in the same folder than the 1st picture loaded).
-7) If the control points are not satisfying, delete them and start to set a new overlay.
+7) If the control points are not satisfying, delete them and redo the step 6 to set new control points and to get a new overlay.
 8) Save the overlay (see Figure 1) in the same folder than the 1st picture loaded (as a screenshot.png) (optional).
 9) Do the measurement of the distance between edges (Vickers faces) or ridges of a unique Vickers indent (see Figure 2).
 10) Do the measurement of the distance between edges of a unique grain boundary.